 What is Chana Dal?

-Chana Dal are dried brown chickpeas that have been split and skinned.
+Chana Dal is dried brown chickpeas that have been split and skinned.
 It is also called Split Chickpeas or Bengal Gram.
 These wonderful little beans pack a powerhouse of nutrients as well as protein into the dish.
-Chana Dal is also rich in fiber, and has a low glycemic index.
+Chana Dal is also rich in fiber and has a low glycemic index.

-The best part about lentils are that they are budget friendly and affordable by all.
+The best part about lentils is that they are budget-friendly and affordable by all.
 Chana Dal is usually used as lentil curry in North India and for tempering in South India.
 But there are other dishes that can be made such as Chana Dal Pilaf or Halwa (sweet pudding).

 Curious about pulses used in Indian cooking?
 Check out my detailed guide about Indian Pulses.